Claremont (WA)

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 787 trips per day across all routes, equating to approximately 86 weekly trips per stop.
+According to the 2021 Census, 14.8% of residents work from home, which may be influenced by COVID-19 conditions.
+Service frequency across all routes averages 787 trips per day, equating to approximately 86 weekly trips per stop.

 Frequently Asked Questions - Transport